neo-jayfeather/OrcaSlicer/doc/Auxiliary-Fan.md

-OrcaSlicer use `M106 P2` command to control auxiliary cooling fan.
+OrcaSlicer uses the `M106 P2` command to control auxiliary cooling fan.

+Auxiliary fans are not attached to printheads, and are used to cool parts, but used in addition to a part cooling fan, which may be mounted on the printhead or connected via a duct.

 If you are using Klipper, you can define a `M106` macro to control the both normal part cooling fan and auxiliary fan and exhaust fan.
 Below is a reference configuration for Klipper.